 Home » Dynasty Alexander, 18: Murdered By Man Who Offered Her A Ride

 According to the teen’s loved ones, Dynasty Alexander was a “free spirit.”
-She did not like accepting help from anyone, even though she was struggling, and she is described as being a trusting person.
-Dynasty reportedly had a history of running away from home and dealt with drug and substance abuse issues, but those who knew her reflected on a kind-hearted young woman trying to find her way.
+She did not like accepting help from anyone, even though she was struggling, and she was described as trusting.
+Dynasty had a history of running away from home and dealing with drug and substance abuse issues, but those who knew her reflected on a kind-hearted young woman trying to find her way.

 “Someone with so many resources was taken away from us at a young age,” said Carlton Jones, Dynasty’s cousin.
 “I always had high hopes for her.”

 Just days prior to her murder, Carlton said he dropped off a care package to Dynasty filled with clean clothes and shoes.
 In turn, she gave some of those items to others in need.
-The teen’s friends offered to let her stay at their homes but Dynasty would reportedly only remain for a short time before returning to the streets.
+The teen’s friends offered to let her stay at their homes, but Dynasty would only remain briefly before returning to the streets.

-Authorities determined that on March 3, 2019, Dynasty Alexander needed a ride to the store and Dale Watson offered to help.
-Somewhere during the trip, there was an altercation, and Watson attempted to strangle Dynasty, eventually shooting her.
+Authorities determined that on March 3, 2019, Dynasty Alexander needed a ride to the store, and Dale Watson offered to help.
+Somewhere during the trip, there was an altercation, and Watson strangled and killed her.